o3de/o3de.org/content/docs/welcome-guide/key-concepts.md

 +  `\Tools` contains a number of tools and SDKs you'll use throughout the development of your game, including:
   +  `\Tools\AWSNativeSDK`: Contains scripts for obtaining various platform\-specific SDKs for working with Amazon's cloud services in their native languages\.
   +  `\Tools\AWSPythonSDK`: Contains Python SDKs for working with Amazon's cloud services\.
   +  `\Tools\AzCodeGenerator`: Contains the binaries and configuration files for AZ Code Generator, which is a command\-line utility that generates source code \(or any data or text\) from specially tagged source code\.
-For more details, see [Automating Boilerplate with Az Code Generator](/docs/user-guide/codegen/intro)\.
+For more details, see [Automating Boilerplate with Az Code Generator](/docs/userguide/codegen/intro)\.
-  +  `\Tools\build`: Contains scripts and tools for building your game project with Waf including the `lmbr_waf` command\-line build utility\.
   +  `\Tools\CrySCompileServer`: Contains the executable and libraries for the CryEngine shader compiler service\.
   +  `\Tools\LuaRemoteDebugger`: Contains the executable and libraries for the Lua script remote debugging tool\.
   +  `\Tools\Python`: Contains all basic Python libraries and the interpreter\.
 O3DE supports a minimum version of 3\.7\.5\.